meditationstuff/protocol_1/index.md

 * noting isn't value neutral

+* (experimental note to self: Effortlessly notice — no-self, no witness, and non-registration)

 [<a href="#192bh">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]